kylemwhite/isc/README.md

 * *ClassName*: This interface defines the properties and methods of an instance of the class (what SmartClient calls **Instance APIs**).
 Example: __Label__
 * *ClassName*Static: This interface defines the properties and methods of the static class (what SmartClient calls **Class APIs**).
 Example: __LabelStatic__ which is what __isc.Label__ is.
-* *ClassName*Properties: This interface exposes all of the instance methods (for overriding) and all of the instance properties that are marked with the I flag.
+* *ClassName*Properties: This interface defines all of the instance methods (for overriding) and all of the instance properties that are marked with the I flag.
 All methods and properties are defined as optional.
-The static .create() methods are all inherited from ClassStatic.create() defined as:
+The static .create() methods are all inherited from ClassStatic.create(), defined as:

 ```TypeScript
 export interface ClassStatic<T, P>  {